il8677/secchat/README.md

 | util.h/c                  | General utility functins                                          |

 ## Communication
-The server and native (non-web) client deals with api_msgs, which come in different types and contains all the infromation for a request / response (messages for example).
+The server and native (non-web) client deals with api_msgs, which come in different types and contains all the information for a request / response (messages for example).
 The client and server  communicate by sending/recieving the api_msg instance directly over sockets.
-The type is indicated by an enum (msg_type_t), and indicate different structs in a union within an api_msg object has been filled out.
+The type is indicated by an enum (msg_type_t), and indicate different structs in a union within an api_msg object that has been filled out.

 The following list shows all the different api_msg types, and the information they contain.